 Although birth control services were among the first provided by the FPANEO, we have added many others over the years.
 We provide screening for breast and cervical cancer, testing for and treatment of Sexually Transmitted Infections, pregnancy testing, counseling, gynecological care, prenatal care, and a men’s health clinic.
 Our educators provide programs and workshops to local people in schools, jails, detention centers, and other organizations.

 Clinics are held throughout the week, and we offer daytime, evening, and Saturday appointments.
 Our services are provided on a sliding fee scale based on family size and income.

-The FPANEO is supported primarily by federal, state and local grant dollars and by patient fees and donations, public and private insurance and private donations.
-The FPANEO works to collaborate with other agencies in the tri-county area to provide the broadest possible range of care.
+The FPANEO is supported primarily by federal, state and local grant dollars as well as by patient fees and donations, public and private insurance, and private donations.
+FPANEO works to collaborate with other agencies in the area to provide the broadest possible range of care.

 54 S. State St.